Flour and toddlers? “Utter mayhem!” you say? Baking with kids is definitely more messy and inconvenient than baking alone, but it’s double the joy!

 If you are doing the rubbing-in method for the first time, don’t expect your child to understand your verbal instructions.
 Always show them what a process looks like before they get their hands in the mix.

 5. Don’t let them do everything

-However she may not be able to scoop out the batter onto the tray, as it would be difficult for her to judge what even quantities and spacing look like.
+However, he/she may not be able to scoop out the batter onto the tray as it would be difficult for him/her to judge what quantities and spacing look like.
 We recommend that you, the parent, take over the job of scooping out even balls of dough, and then let your child decorate the cookies independently.